shivaprakash23/mcp_server_psetae/MCD.md

 - Execute Sentinel-1 data extraction scripts with appropriate parameters
 - Process and normalize Sentinel-1 imagery
 - Store data in standardized format
+- **IMPORTANT**: Requires separate extraction tasks for test, training, and validation data splits
+  - Each split must use its corresponding GeoJSON file (containing 'test', 'training', or 'validation' in filename)
+  - Output is placed in dataset-specific directories (testdirectory, traindirectory, validationdirectory)

 #### Sentinel1ModelTrainingAgent
 - Configure and execute Sentinel-1 training scripts